 Welcome to the latest installment in our annotations of the collected edition of The Trial of the Flash!
 A while back, we analyzed related stories leading up to the release of Showcase Presents: The Trial of the Flash.
 In addition, we interviewed author Cary Bates about the buildup and the Trial itself, plus showed you what wasn’t included in the collection.

-IN THIS ISSUE: Rogue Roundup!
+IN THIS ISSUE: Closed Timelike Curves!

+We’ve reached the penultimate chapter!
+Thank you very much for reading along.
 Links to original artwork, scans and research are included throughout this post.
 For definitive legal analysis of the story by Bob Ingersoll, go here.
 Tom vs. Flash Podcast links here, including these issues.
 As always, huge thanks to the DC Indexes.
 See you after the jump!

-See you next weekend!
+See you next week!

 — Greg Elias.